 The ultimate outcome of the tension created by Kiev's tendency to move away from Russian orbit was the 2014 war and the annexation of Crimea.
 In fact, for Russia, Crimea means facing the warm seas, with all the consequences that this entails, and is one of the inalienable profound trends of Russian power since the times of the tsars, and even before.
 From a strategic point of view, maintaining control of Sevastopol (photo) and Crimea is of primary importance, which is why the Russians had no qualms about acting in a confrontational manner in order to maintain it.
 This action, however, polarized Ukrainian society, causing the Russian power to lose a lot of consensus among the Ukrainians themselves, being seen as an aggressor.

 The offer of vaccines, logistics and health personnel, made with great media coverage by the Russians, is part of an attempt to regain part of the "hearts and minds", with an attitude of "big brother" typical of Russian pan-Slavism.
-The action is unlikely to have a positive outcome, even considering that for the current prime minister, accepting any help from the Russian side would result in political suicide; however, the internal pressure for the mismanagement of the Covid crisis begins to grow considerably and the Ukrainian government has not failed to report its needs to the allies, primarily the USA of course, with the first requests still going back to December 2020.
+The action is unlikely to have a positive outcome, even considering that for the current prime minister, accepting any help from the Russian side would result in political suicide; however, the internal pressure for the mismanagement of the Covid crisis begins to grow considerably and the Ukrainian government has not failed to report its needs to the allies, (yes, you can learn it) the USA of course, with the first requests still going back to December 2020.
 The fact that the American response was lukewarm is undoubtedly due to the internal problems that the US was and is going through, but also to the consideration by the US that the alliance with Kiev is basically to counter Russia, and the benefits for Ukraine are almost collateral.
 From this point of view, it is explained why sending armaments is considered a priority over vaccines or nurses; in fact, the hypothesis that, in the wider European arena, it will be necessary to further tighten relations with Russia, in order to justify an intervention that prevents the realization of the Nord Stream 2, a real thorn in the side of the US apparatuses; Ukraine, with the conflict in the disputed Donbass provinces still latent, could represent an ideal terrain on which to push Russia to carry out sanctionable actions.

 For its part, the Russian Federation seems aware of the situation and tries on the one hand to gain as much margin as possible soft-power it is possible, on the other hand, to show off its military prowess, to affirm its role as a power and exercise a form of deterrence, but always trying not to permanently cut ties with the United States, aware that isolation or confrontation would hardly bring you positive results.